Rubberduckycooly/RSDK-Reverse/README.md

 Misc.
 - Music doesnt play with any audio player that i've tried (VLC, windows movie player and groove music)
 - SFX files are stored in standard .wav for both versions
-- There are some .mdf files located in DATA\TITLESCR in the both versions, i don't know what they are for...
+- There are some .mdf files located in Data\TitleScr in the both versions, i don't know what they are for...